-Krystal Languell lives in Chicago, where she is the Finance & Administration Manager at the Poetry Foundation.
+Krystal Languell lives in Chicago, where she is the Deputy Director of Administration at the Poetry Foundation.
 She is the author of three books: Call the Catastrophists (BlazeVox, 2011), Gray Market (1913 Press, 2016), and Quite Apart (University of Akron Press, 2019).
 Her next book of poetry, Systems Thinking with Flowers, was selected by Rae Armantrout as the winner of the first fonograf editions book contest and will be published in early 2022.

 She has published six chapbooks: Last Song (dancing girl press, 2014), Be a Dead Girl (Argos Books, 2014), Fashion Blast Quarter (Flying Object, 2014), Diamonds in the Flesh, a collaboration w/ Robert Alan Wendeborn, (Double Cross Press, 2015), Archive Theft, a collection of interviews, (Essay Press, 2015), and The Big Flawed Heart (Essay Press, 2017).
-New and recent work can be found in Black Warrior Review, Colorado Review, Fence, and elsewhere.
+New and recent work can be found in Black Warrior Review, Colorado Review, A Dozen Nothing, and elsewhere.

 A NYSCA/NYFA 2017 Artist Fellowship Finalist in Poetry, she previously completed a Lower Manhattan Cultural Council workspace residency in 2014-15 and a Poetry Project Emerge-Surface-Be fellowship in 2013-14.
 Since 2010, she has helped coordinate the activities of Belladonna* Collaborative while publishing the feminist poetry journal Bone Bouquet.

 She held many titles while working as an adjunct in New York City for seven years, including finally Adjunct Associate Professor in the Department of Humanities & Media Studies at Pratt Institute where she taught in the First Year Writing Program, the Graduate Communications Design Program, and Writing Across the Curriculum.
 She was a member of PSC-CUNY from 2010-2015 and UFCT Local 1460 from 2016-2018.
 She earned a BA from Indiana University and an MFA from New Mexico State University.